 (ii) issue a conditional stay by imposing terms, conditions or restrictions on a party pending agency review.

-(ii) If a transcript is necessary to conduct agency review, any supporting memoranda shall be filed no later than 15 days after the filing of the transcript with the department.
+(c) Any opposing memorandum shall be filed no later than 15 days after the filing of the supporting memorandum.

 (7) Oral Argument.

 The request for agency review or the response thereto shall state whether oral argument is sought in conjunction with agency review.
 The presiding officer may order or permit oral argument if determined to be warranted to assist in conducting agency review.